Michael Gathy: Career highlights

 In 2011, Gathy won the €175,000 first place prize in the PokerStars Belgian Poker Series €1,500 + €200 buy-in Grand Final in Namur.

 The year after, Gathy defeated a final table that included former bracelet winners John Esposito and Eric Baldwin to win Event 21 $1,000 NLHE at the WSOP.
 With 2,799 entrants, it was one of the largest events of the 2012 World Series.
 This victory made Gathy the second ever Belgian bracelet-winner (following Davidi Kitai).
 It was just the second WSOP event he had ever competed in.

 When Gathy won the 1,629-entrant Event 34 $1,000 Turbo NLHE against a final table that included Jake Cody and Jason Duval, it marked the first WSOP bracelet ever awarded for a turbo event.
 That day he was wearing the same green T-shirt he won his first bracelet with.
 Gathy joined Kitai, who won the $5,000 Pot Limit Hold'em 2013 World Series of Poker Event 19, as the only Belgian multiple bracelet winners.
 In 2016, he completed his WSOP hattrick by winning the 541-entrant $5,000 NLHE 6-max Event 35 for $560,843.
 His fellow countryman (and high stakes regular) Thomas Boivin bubbled the final table, he busted in 7th place.
 Gathy's 4th bracelet win came in the last event of the 2020 WSOP, which was held online because of COVID-19.
-He also has two second place finishes at the WSOP.
+He also has two second-place finishes at the WSOP, both in 2016.